rowlandz/z3-scala-api/README.md

 API for using Microsoft's Z3 SMT solver from Scala.

 This API offers a better user experience for Scala programmers than the Java bindings that come with Z3 by default.
-The tradeoff is deviation from the other APIs (in places).
+The tradeoff is deviation from the Java and C APIs (in places).
 If you just want to call the C API functions from Scala, use the Java bindings.

 Specific differences between the Scala API and the Java bindings:
+* More "convenience functions" (e.g., `intConst("x")` instead of `const("x", intSort)`).
 * Less rich types for expressions (e.g., `Exp` rather than `Exp[BoolSort]`).
-* Single global Z3 context and solver.
 * Support for defined functions and generic datatypes, both of which exist in SMTLib2 but not Z3 native.
+* More fleshed-out support for datatypes, including generic datatypes.

 Example: